 Job titles that handles validation duties include IT, manufacturing engineer, quality engineer, mechanical engineer, design engineer, and project engineer.

-Industries that heavily rely on CAD validation include aerospace, defense & space, and automotive.
+Industries that heavily rely on CAD validation include defense and aerospace, automotive, heavy equipment, consumer electronics, and healthcare.

 When to do CAD validation: